aleen42/PersonalWiki/post/point_mesh/point_mesh.md

 };
 ```

-The Particle object is a fairly large function that generates each of the “dots”:
+The Particle object is a fairly large function that generates each of the "dots":

 ```js
 Particle = function(xPos, yPos){